Chad Smith: Charity work

-Smith is an active supporter of a number of non-profit organizations including Surfer's Healing, SeriousFun Network, MusiCares, Silverlake Conservatory of Music, Guitar Mash NY, Camp Korey and Little Kids Rock which he discussed in an interview with Making Music Magazine.
+Smith is an active supporter of several non-profit organizations including Surfer's Healing, SeriousFun Network, MusiCares, Silverlake Conservatory of Music, Guitar Mash NY, Camp Korey and Little Kids Rock which he discussed in an interview with Making Music Magazine.

-In April 2013, Smith was asked by NAMM, the National Association of Music Merchants, to represent the music community by going to Washington, D.C. as a lobbyist in support of music education in US public schools.
+In April 2013, Smith was asked by the National Association of Music Merchants (NAMM), to represent the music community by going to Washington, D.C. as a lobbyist in support of music education in US public schools.
 While in DC, Smith had the opportunity to meet with congressional leaders and share his experience as a student who learned his craft entirely within the public school system.
 Smith has since been invited back to lobby in April 2014 in support of public school music education.

 In 2014, Smith joined Bystander Revolution a group that speaks out against bullying in schools and tries to find solutions.
 Smith released a few videos discussing his own childhood being bullied along with his son's recent experiences with bullies.

 On May 21, 2014, Smith appeared along with other celebrities in Washington, D.C. at a White House talent show held by Michelle Obama which was organized to raise awareness for Turnaround Arts, a program enacted under the guidance of the President's Committee on the Arts and Humanities (PCAH) to increase performance and achievement at some of the lowest-ranked schools in the country through arts education.
 Students from eight schools around the country participated in the show which featured musical theatre, spoken word and interpretative dance.
 President Barack Obama made a surprise appearance at the event.
 Smith adopted a school in Greenfield, California also lobbied Speaker of the House of Representatives John Boehner for increased funding for arts education and that it is a personal issue for him.
 Smith said "I didn't give a shit about science, math or English when I was in school and music was the only reason I wanted to go.
 It got me interested in other subjects and I would've never graduated without it.
 If kids can connect with some sort of art in some way, it will enrich their lives in ways they probably can't fully comprehend at the time."
 Earlier in the week, Smith was joined by former New York Yankee and musician, Bernie Williams at Savoy Elementary School in Washington, D.C. where together they taught a music class.
 "These are schools where the kids look down at their feet and have no hope and don't feel like they mean anything.
 They have no self-worth.
 They need something.
 This is not a photo-op and just throwing some money.
 You really roll your sleeves up and immerse yourself in the school."
 Smith said.